 Few projects these days are not directly impacted by government legislation.
 Environmental and safety regulations have gotten more stringent every year for many years.
 Whether environmental, safety related, employment based, or any other area, the work detailed in the Statement of Work often must satisfy legal requirements, which often requires resources that have budget and schedule implications.

 Likewise, the work usually must conform to standards.
 Engineering, municipal government, environmental, or other stakeholder standards must be followed when performing the work.
-These standards should be specified within the Statement of Work to ensure the contractors know what is expected of them.
+These standards should be specified within the Statement of Work to ensure that contractors know what is expected of them.

 Resources Provided

-Often the project must provide resources to the contractors to enable them to perform the work.
+Often the project must provide resources to contractors to enable them to perform the work.
 This can include data, equipment, or facilities.
 Data sets can introduce efficiencies in the performance of the work, and equipment and facilities can reduce the cost of the work.
 Any items that will be provided to the contractor should be specified so that there is no confusion.

 Leave a Reply